AI-Enabled Pattern Harvesting

 It also creates a signature.

-No policy is revealed.
+No policy document needs to be revealed.

-No system is breached.
+No system needs to be breached.

 It requires interaction plus memory.